DataTalksClub/llm-zoomcamp/project.md

 * Knowledge base: any text, relational or vector database, including in-memory ones like we implemented in the course or SQLite
 * Monitoring: Grafana, Kibana, Streamlit, dash, etc
 * Interface: Streamlit, dash, Flask, FastAPI, Django, etc (could be UI or API)
-* Ingestion orchestration: Mage, dlt, Airflow, Prefect, python script, etc
+* Ingestion pipeline: Mage, dlt, Airflow, Prefect, python script, etc

 If you use a tool that wasn't covered in the course, be sure to give a very detailed explanation of what that tool does and how to use it.